AuthMe/AuthMeReloaded/docs/config.md

     # FINE for some additional detailed ones (like password failed),
     # and DEBUG for debugging
     logLevel: 'FINE'
-    # By default we schedule async tasks when talking to the database
+    # By default we schedule async tasks when talking to the database.
+If you want
-    # If you want typical communication with the database to happen synchronously, set this to false
+    # typical communication with the database to happen synchronously, set this to false
     useAsyncTasks: true
     GameMode:
         # Force survival gamemode when player joins?